j3soon/tbparse/docs/pages/extra-columns.rst

 Extra Columns
 ===================================

-This page list out the available options for the `extra_columns` argument.
+This page describes the available options for the `extra_columns` argument.

 .. contents:: Table of Contents
     :depth: 2